137: No Such Thing As Churchill's Secret Parrot

 I read in one place that their logo was a large black and white eye, and that's supposedly where the phrase private eye comes from.
 Yeah.

 So he's from Scotland and living near Chicago.
-Oh, I like him where he is.
+Oh, I like him, alright.

 One night